 Applicants to postgraduate courses in the UK also generally don’t go through UCAS, and Clearing only works for undergraduate courses.
 In other words, if you are looking for a Master’s degree, Clearing is not relevant to you.
 Instead, you can apply to postgraduate courses directly through the university.
 Their application systems can vary, but you will find detailed instructions on the university websites.

 Usually, around three quarters of all British universities fill course vacancies through Clearing every year.
-In 2020, around 70,000 students found their programme this way: That’s 10% of all newly enrolled students!
+In 2022, around 53,000 students found their programme this way: That’s nearly 10% of all newly enrolled students!

 In the past, there may have been a myth that Clearing was a way to fill less desirable places.
 However, that’s definitely not the case.
 Lots of universities fill spaces using Clearing every year, including thousands of sought-after spots at at Russell Group members and other top-ranked universities in the UK.
 Many students even say they ended up at a university better suited to them, after going through Clearing or Adjustment.